FAQ

 This is a harder number to nail down as there are many variables that factor into upfront costs.
 For illustrative purposes, if a church of 100 people wanted to start an FTL group and planned on ministering to 5 people struggling with addicts, startup costs could break down in the following way:

-• Charter Membership: $49 per month
+• Charter Membership: $150 quarterly

 What Bible translation(s) does FTL offer?